 Information has a way of coming out; even if you believe you are speaking with a trusted friend or family member, it is better to avoid saying anything, particularly not about your bottom line settlement figure, any perceived weaknesses of your case, or any case strategy.
 Other than the clear disadvantage of having the other side learn of this type of information, if you talk to others about your case, there is a possibility opposing counsel will depose those you speak with and probe more deeply into your conversations.
 At the very least, this can add time and expense to the case.
 Moreover, if you settle your case, sign a confidentiality agreement and later breach that agreement, you will likely put your settlement in jeopardy.
 Put simply, before you chose to say anything about your case, call your Tampa employment lawyer for advice.

 You rely on your lawyer to do all that is possible for a positive resolution, but there are ways that you can advance your own case.
 One such way is to realize that communications with anyone but your lawyer are not privileged and should be avoided.
-For any other question regarding your rights as an employee and how to protect them, call Florin Gray Bouzas Owens, LLC, an employment lawyers Tampa group, at (727) 254-5255.
+For any other questions regarding your rights as an employee and how to maintain employment case confidentiality, call Florin Gray Bouzas Owens, LLC, an employment lawyers Tampa group, at (727) 254-5255.